Awad-Al/Awad-Al.github.io/projects/formula-student.md

 </figure>

 ### Technical Challenges & Solutions
-The purpose of the work was to design a steering system formula student car.
-The system needed to follow the rules of the competition and also other constraints set by the team.
-These constraints varied from weight, to applied max load and also functionality.
+The steering system needed to comply to the rules of the FSG competition and also fulfill the specific needs set by the team.
+These needs varied from weight constraints to maximum tolerable load and also integration with the rest of the car's parts.

 <figure class="custom-figure">
   <img src="/assets/images/steering-cad.png" alt="CAD Model of the Steering System">